IsaacDaHanes/world_health/README.md

 # world_health
-An exploratory repository for discovering useful data in world health statistics.1
+An exploratory repository for discovering useful data in world health statistics